pantheon-systems/documentation/source/_docs/email.md

 ## Frequently Asked Questions
 ### Can I use Pantheon's local MTA (postfix)?
-We strongly recommend that you do not use the local MTA (postfix) for deliverability concerns.
-Instead, we recommend using a third-party email service provider as described above.
+We strongly recommend that you do not use the local MTA (postfix) as described [above](#outgoing-email).
+Instead, we recommend using a third-party email service provider.

 ### What ports are blocked by Pantheon?
 In order to fight spam, Pantheon blocks traffic on popular email ports 25, 465, and 587.
 Your emails will not be processed if you use any of these ports.
 Make sure that your service provider allows traffic on a port other than 25, 465 and 587 and that you have correctly configured your site to use that port.

 ### Can Pantheon provide, publish, or support SPF records?

 As consumers of cloud infrastructure, we don’t have control over our IP ranges and they are subject to change without our notice.
 Publishing an SPF record would imply assurance on our end that it can work, which would be very difficult to guarantee given these circumstances.
-We take the decision of what we support and what we don’t very seriously, so at this time we’re not in a position to do that due to sustainably.
+We take the decision of what we support and what we don’t very seriously, and at this time we’re not in a position to support SPF records.

 At this time we do not support email off the platform, and recommend using a third-party solution like those listed above instead.